 14.1.
-University Executive Group35
+University Executive Group

-- (a) to advise and assist the Vice-Chancellor in the day-to-day management of the University, in the initial formulation of policy and in the preparation of business for consideration by University statutory and other committees; - (b) to provide a formal management link between members of the Executive and the Heads of the Schools and other operating units.
+- to advise and assist the Vice-Chancellor in the day-to-day management of the University, in the initial formulation of policy and in the preparation of business for consideration by University statutory and other committees; - (b) to provide a formal management link between members of the Executive and the Heads of the Schools and other operating units.

 - Vice-Chancellor;

-- Provost:
+- Provost;

 - Pro-Vice-Chancellors;

 - Chief Operating Officer

 - Director of Finance;

-- Director of Human Resources.
+- Director of Human Resources

+- Dean of the School of Media, Arts and Humanities

+- Dean of the University of Sussex Business School

+- Head of School from Social Science cluster (appointed by VC)

+- Head of School from Science cluster (appointed by VC)